 We have to be careful under such transits of romantic illusions and confusions in our romantic involvements.
 The presence of Neptune often creates a situation wherein we feel overwhelmed by our emotions over a certain man in our life; finding it difficult to see him as he really is.
 Sometimes this transit often coincides with the worst disillusions in our life involving men.

-Rihanna’s emotional breakdown is not necessarily a romantic illusion about her ex.
-Though she does remind me of a reality Big Brother television star who was thrown back into the house with her ex husband (they fell in love on the show) under transiting Neptune (then in Aquarius) opposing her Sun in Leo.
-Chantelle cried for days on end over the breakdown of the relationship.
+It’s not necessarily true that Rihanna’s emotional breakdown is due to a love delusion about her ex.
+However, she does remind me of a reality Big Brother television star who was thrown back into the house with her ex-husband (they fell in love on the show) while transiting Neptune was in opposition to her Sun.
+The breakup of their relationship caused the contestant to shed tears for what seemed like days on end.

 “Crying is not weakness or selfishness.
 Sometimes we hear people say “I’m such a baby to cry,” or I know it’s selfish of me to cry it out but”.
 We need to remember it’s alright to cry.
 It’s normal…If you hit your thumb with a hammer and tear flood your eyes, no one is going to say, “You are selfish and childish to cry.”
 No!
 It hurts.
 It’s painful.
 Grief is like that.
 It hurts.
 Deep ties have been severed.
 You have been wounded by your loss and deep emotion is welling up.
 You need to cry it out.
 Too often we are quick to discourage crying, quick to rush to the medicine chest for a tranquillizer.
 By James W. Moore